Causal Models for Longitudinal and Panel Data: A Survey: Introduction

-Next, in Section \ref{section:configurations} we discuss three ways of organizing the panel data literature, first by types of data available, {\it e.g.,} proper panel data, repeated cross-sections, or two-way data structures, second by shape of the data frame, many units or many periods, and third by the assignment for the causal variable of interest.
-We find this organization useful because it matters for the relevance of various methods that have been proposed.
-Although the earlier econometric panel data literature also stressed the importance of the relative magnitude of the time and unit dimension as we do in our second classification, the realization that the structure of the assignment matrix is important is a more recent insight.
+Next, in Section \ref{section:configurations}, we discuss three ways of organizing the panel data literature.
+First we consider a classification by types of data available, {\it e.g.,} proper panel data, repeated cross-sections, or row and column exchangeable data.
+(The latter refers to a matrix of data where both rows and columns are exchangeable, similar to panel data without any time-series structure.)
+Second we discuss an organization by shapes of the data frame, {\it e.g.,} many units or many periods.
+Finally we discuss a classification based on the assignment for the causal variable of interest, {\it e.g.,} block assignment, single treated unit, single treated period, or staggered adoption.
+We find these classifications useful because they matter for the relevance of various methods that have been proposed and they help organize them.
+Although the earlier econometric panel data literature also stressed the importance of the relative magnitude of the time and unit dimension as we do in our second classification, the realization that the structure of the assignment process is important is a more recent insight.
 Many of the recent papers focus on particular parts of the general space of panel data inferential problems.
-For example, the vast unconfoundedness literature has focused largely on the setting with panel data with large $N$ and relatively small $T$, and a subset of the units treated in the last period.
-In contrast, the Synthetic Control (SC) literature has primarily focused on the setting where $N$ and $T$ are comparable in size, and one or few units are treated from some period onwards.
-The recent DID literature has paid particular attention to the setting with staggered adoption patterns in the assignment.
-The singular focus of some of these literatures has helped in advancing them more rapidly, but occasionally insights from related settings have been overlooked.
+For example, the vast literature assuming unconfoundedness in panel data settings has focused largely on the setting with a large number of units and relatively few time periods, and a subset of the units treated in the last period.
+In contrast, the Synthetic Control (SC) literature has primarily focused on the setting where the cross-section and time series dimension are comparable in size, and where one or few units are treated from some period onwards.
+The recent DID/TWFE literature has paid particular attention to the setting with staggered adoption patterns in the assignment.
+The singular focus of some of these literatures has helped in advancing them more rapidly, but occasionally, insights from related settings have been overlooked.

 In Section \ref{notation} we introduce some of the notation and estimands.
 We use, as in much of the causal inference literature, the potential outcome notation that makes explicit the causal nature of the questions.